Séamus Coleman: Style of play

-In his prime years, Coleman was a quick and very hard-working full-back with immense stamina and was renowned for his eagerness to get forward on attacking runs which established his goalscoring prowess.
+In his prime years, Coleman was a quick and hard-working full-back with stamina and was renowned for his eagerness to get forward on attacking runs which established his goalscoring prowess.
 He had been deployed as a winger and wide midfielder before making the right-back spot his own.
-Coleman showed a proficiency for having great composure when in possession of the ball and his former Everton teammate Ashley Williams hailed him as one of the best players he had ever played with.
+Coleman showed a proficiency for having good composure when in possession of the ball and Coleman's former Everton teammate Ashley Williams hailed him as one of the best players he had ever played with.

 Despite being very quiet by nature, Coleman has always shown great leadership qualities which propelled him to the role of captain of the Irish national team.
 He led the Ireland team out for their final two matches at Euro 2016, earning much praise from teammates, fans and media alike.
 He took on the role of Ireland captain on a permanent basis in September 2016.
 In March 2018, it was suggested by ESPN FC journalist Luke O'Farrell that Coleman should also be the next club captain at Everton, highlighting that the full-back "leads by example and, more importantly, demands more from his teammates.
 Coleman has never been afraid to let another player know when something is not working or needs improvement. [...]
 Coleman sets the mark for the rest of the team to follow".
 O'Farrell's wish came to fruition in August 2019 when Coleman became the new Everton captain following the departure of Phil Jagielka.

 Personal life

 Coleman supports the Donegal county football team.
 He also still follows his local GAA team, Na Cealla Beaga, and attended the final of the 2013 Donegal Senior Football Championship when they lost to Gleann tSuilí.

 I'd be more nervous watching the [Gaelic football] lads than I would be watching my own games… When it's Killybegs playing, it means a bit more.
 It's something I was a big part of growing up, I played with all them lads.

 In an Everton matchday programme ahead of a Premier League win over Wolverhampton Wanderers, Coleman mentioned Michael Murphy as his favourite sportsperson outside association football, both for his manner on the field of play and his personality off it.

-In June 2015, he married his childhood sweetheart Rachel Cunningham in St. Mary of the Visitation Church in Killybegs.
-They have two daughters, born in 2016 and 2018, and a son who was born in 2021.
+In June 2015, Coleman married his childhood sweetheart Rachel Cunningham in St. Mary of the Visitation Church in his hometown of Killybegs.
+They have two daughters, one born in 2016 and another born in 2018, and a son who was born in 2021.